johnttaylor/foxtail/src/Driver/RHTemp/Simulated/README.txt

-/** @namespace Driver::Automation2040::Simulated
+/** @namespace Driver::RHTemp::Simulated

-The 'Simulated' namespace implements the composite Automation2040 driver that is mocked for a Desktop OS (e.g. Windoze, Linux).
-The mocked driver uses model points for it 'physical' inputs/outputs.
+The 'Simulated' namespace implements the RH/Temperature driver that is mocked for a Desktop OS (e.g. Windoze, Linux).
+The mocked driver uses model points for its 'physical' inputs.

 */